mattsimpson/docs.mattsimpson.ca/servers/php-application-server.md

                     wget
     ```

-9. If your PHP application will need to make connections to external servers (e.g., APIs, database servers), you will need to set the `httpd_can_network_connect` and `httpd_can_network_connect_db` options so that SELinux will allow Apache to make network and database connections:
+9. If you have SELinux enabled and your PHP application will need to make connections to external servers (e.g., APIs, database servers), you will need to set the `httpd_can_network_connect` and `httpd_can_network_connect_db` options so that SELinux will allow Apache to make network and database connections:
     ```bash
     setsebool -P httpd_can_network_connect 1
     setsebool -P httpd_can_network_connect_db 1
+    ```

+   If you get an error there, you may need to reinstall the policy packages:
+    ```bash
+    dnf install -y --refresh selinux-policy-targeted
     ```

 10. Start PHP-FPM, Apache, and Supervisor and set them to start when the system boots: